Microplastics & Oxidative Stress

 Microplastics are fragments smaller than 5mm.
 Nanoplastics are smaller still — small enough to cross the gut lining, enter the bloodstream, and lodge inside individual cells.
 Once inside, they trigger a cascade your body struggles to contain.

-The core mechanism: microplastics generate reactive oxygen species (free radicals).
+The core mechanism: microplastics generate reactive oxygen species.
 Your cells respond with inflammation.
-Over time, that chronic oxidative burden compounds — accelerating cellular aging, disrupting hormone signaling, and taxing your liver's detox capacity.
+Over time, that chronic oxidative burden compounds — accelerating cellular aging, disrupting hormone signaling, and depleting glutathione faster than your body can produce it.

 You may be experiencing